MTPicker/BLEScanner/README.md

     "green": 1,
     "yellow": 0
 }
+at the end point /test
+(full url in this example: http://localhost:8000/test)

 The endpoint will add a connection to the BLEManager connection queue (the queue part doen't really work rn)